-Former Trojan Olympic great Quincy Watts begins his first season at USC as an assistant coach of the sprints.
+Former Trojan Olympic great Quincy Watts begins his fourth season at USC as an assistant coach of the sprints.

 A native of Detroit, Mich., Watts prepped at Taft High School in Woodland Hills, Calif. before attending USC.